 - Criminal Law (CRIM-100-A)

-Assistant Professor of Law and Faculty Fellow, Fred T. Korematsu Center for Law and Equality
+Associate Professor of Law and Faculty Fellow, Fred T. Korematsu Center for Law and Equality

-Professor Roberts has a B.A. and an M.A. from the University of Cambridge, where she graduated first in her class in Classics, earning a Starred First with Distinction.
+Professor Roberts holds a B.A. and an M.A. from the University of Cambridge, where she graduated first in her class in Classics, earning a Starred First with Distinction.
 She graduated magna cum laude from New York University School of Law, where she was a Dean's Scholar, a Florence Allen Scholar, and a Member of the Order of the Coif.

 Professor Roberts's scholarship focuses on race and the criminal trial, with a particular focus on criminal jury trials.
 Her scholarship has addressed peremptory challenges, implicit juror bias, and the use of prior convictions to impeach defendants and disqualify jurors.

 Professor Roberts's articles have appeared, or are forthcoming, in journals that include the University of Chicago Law Review, Washington University Law Review, Boston University Law Review, Minnesota Law Review, Boston College Law Review, Alabama Law Review, and U.C.
 Davis Law Review.
 A book chapter on implicit juror bias is forthcoming with the Oxford University Press.